MV Queen of the North: Environmental concerns

 The ship had approximately 220,000 litre of diesel fuel on board and 23,000 litre of lubricating oil.
 She was also carrying 16 vehicles, and her foundering created an oil slick that quickly spread throughout the sound.
 Containment efforts began that morning, and on March 25, 2006, officials said that it "appears no major damage has been done to the environment in the area."
 The long-term effects on Wright Sound's biosystem, and especially its shellfish population, are not yet known.
 Officials doubted any salvaging of the vessel would be possible.
 Burrard Clean Operations was hired to conduct environmental response operations as required.

 In the legislature in March 2007, NDP Opposition Critic for the Environment Shane Simpson questioned the lack of action in the previous year on removing the fuel from the sunken ship.
 Minister of Environment Barry Penner advised against "armchair engineering", responding that waterways and sunken vessels were federal responsibilities and that BC Ferries would be working with the Canada Coast Guard to put together a plan that would not result in the unintended release of fuel into the environment.

 Routes

 With Stena Line

-As Stena Danica the ship sailed on the Gothenburg, Sweden – Frederikshavn route.
+As Stena Danica the ship sailed on the Gothenburg, Sweden – Frederikshavn, Denmark route.